cyber-dojo-retired/porter/README.md

 ```
     { "kata_id": "55D3B9f58b" }
 ```
-- returns the id of the ported practice-session.
-If the 1st 6 characters of the kata_id can be used as the new id they will be. eg
+- if successful, returns the 6-char id of the ported practice-session.
+If the 1st 6 characters of the kata_id can be used as the new id they will be.
+- if unsuccessful, returns the 10-char id unchanged. eg
 ```
   { "port": "55D3B9" }
   { "port": "79s7Bk" }
+  { "port": "55D3B9f58b" }
 ```

 - - - -